gchq/sleeper/docs/usage/tables.md

 `sendToIngestBatcher.sh`.

 ### Add table
-#### Using the REST API

-The `POST /sleeper/tables` endpoint creates a table with a given schema and properties.
-See the [add table endpoint documentation](./rest-api/add-table.md) for the request contract and a worked example.

-#### Using scripts
 The `addTable.sh` script creates a new table in an existing Sleeper instance.
 You must provide a schema, either as a file with `--schema` or as part of a configuration directory with `--config-dir`.
 The table name can be supplied with `--table-name`, or read from the table properties file passed to `--table-properties` or `--config-dir`.
 If